MFNO/Arthandler/README.md

 The CSS framework is Tailwind.
 ## Back-End
 The back-end runs on AWS and is setup via the SST framework.
-It employs some REST APIs accessing a DynamoDB.
+It employs REST APIs accessing a DynamoDB.
 Images are stored in S3.
+## Authentication
+Authentication is reached via the open OAuth protocol.

 ## References